coby-nguyen/Document-C2-Attack-Detection/README.md

 <p></p>

-- After that, I will append the Havoc detection rules to the *yara_rules.yar* file
+- After that, I will append the Havoc detection rules to the *yara_rules.yar* file.

 <img width="667" height="457" alt="image" src="https://github.com/user-attachments/assets/62db5246-7e86-4064-a3a2-912aa9e50688" />